Fiona-600/Machine-Learning-and-Statistics-Project/README.md

 <br/>

+• A *‘requirements.txt’* file containing information that facilitates the user to quickly run the notebooks with minimal configuration

 • A python program file called *‘scikit-learn.ipynb’* which contains the following:

   1. A demonstration of the following three scikit-learn algorithms: